ucb-bar/chipyard/docs/Customization/Firrtl-Transforms.rst

     class Submodule extends Module {
         ...
         val some_signal := ...

-        annotate(new ChiselAnnotation {
+        // how to annotate WITHOUT a Chisel API/wrapper annotate(new ChiselAnnotation {
             def toFirrtl = DontTouchAnnotation(some_signal.toNamed)
         })

-        // or use the Chisel wrapper for this

-        chisel3.dontTouch(some_signal)
+        // how to annotate if there is a Chisel API/wrapper chisel3.dontTouch(some_signal)

         ...
     }